 The university dorms just outside the old town center and multi-site cafeteria system offer U.S. students the opportunity to socialize with Italian students as well as the approximately 150 exchange students from the E.U.’s Erasmus program who are provided meals and lodging there as well.
 In three words the advantagious setting of the University of Urbino campus can be summed up as as ‘Small - Safe – Social’

-Registration for The Italian Renaissance.
+How to apply for The Italian Renaissance.
 Art, Literature and Political Thought

 - Course with free access